Pain is a standard issue in the world today!

 This is the time to make appropriate adjustments to training sessions that incorporate functionality.
 The use of functional training has been used for years by many leading fitness professionals to prioritize the reduction of body pain and increase vitality, balance, strength, power, and endurance (Cortell-Tormo et al., 2018).
 The client’s goals might shift a bit after the reactions from pain, but as the professional who was hired to manage their client's fitness and wellness engagements, make variations for the good.
 Keep them on track and appropriately modify the training to fit the new “needs” for the client.

 Unfortunately, particular muscles can alter movement when pain or an injury is present.
 Baker, Souza, Rauh, Fredericson, and Rosenthal (2018) researched runners' knee pain from iliotibial band syndrome.
 The researchers were able to conclude some very interesting movement-based biomechanics with pain.
-It is important to know that each of these participants were recruited based on their previous history of pain and injuries (Baker et al., 2018).
+It is important to know that each of these participants was recruited based on their previous history of pain and injuries (Baker et al., 2018).
 The three-dimensional motion capture devices were able to show that the injured runners had an increase (P = 0.002, injured runners = 3.74 degrees vs. non-injured runners = -1.48 degrees) knee adduction (valgus) when compared to non-injured runners (Baker et al., 2018).
 Additionally, the tensor fasciae latae muscle activation significantly increased compared to the non-injured runners (Baker et al., 2018).
-The results from this study provide important information on how the biomechanics can ultimately change because of an injury.
+The results of this study provide important information on how biomechanics can ultimately change because of an injury.

 Our bodies will always try to get the job completed, but sometimes it doesn’t perform the right task.
 However, pain from movement shouldn’t trigger someone to keep fighting through it but rather, determine the appropriate course of action to help reduce the pain and eventually train pain-free.

 The body will always go into defense mode and start reducing muscular activations in specific areas to protect itself from further pain or injury.
 Despite the reduced activation, current fitness professionals need to have a good understanding of movement and neuromuscular mechanics to boost the functionality of training.
-The human body is wired to defend ourselves from pain but some areas start to shut down to begin the healing process.
+The human body is wired to defend itself from pain but some areas start to shut down to begin the healing process.
 When developing programs for training, it's necessary to study human movement through a deeper lens and reach out to fellow experts that recognize the current situation.

 Again, just becomes a client is in pain doesn’t mean fitness professionals need to stop training their clients.
 Fitness professionals need to empower the situation and enhance their approach to training.
 Training might need to be regressed and modified to fit the new needs of the client but training shouldn't stop.
 At this time, professionals need to reach out to fellow professionals and collaborate upon the needs of the client.